RELEASES

 Gun shows do not increase homicides or suicides

-ANN ARBOR, Mich.—A new study finds no evidence that gun shows lead to substantial increases in either gun-related homicides or suicides.
+ANN ARBOR—A new study finds no evidence that gun shows lead to substantial increases in either gun-related homicides or suicides.

 The University of Michigan and University of Maryland study also shows that tighter regulation of gun shows does not appear to reduce the number of firearms-related deaths.